bomeara/hunting_invasive_species_with_htcondor/README.md

     and RTools on a Windows Machine.
   - _R-snow_, which is an example of using Condor to deploy jobs that run on parallel on the local machines.
+  - _RStanExamples_, which is an example of using R Stan on Windows with HTCondor.
+It is a sandbox example.

 The "sandbox" examples do not require R to be installed on the machines in the HTCondor flock.
 Conversely, the "sandboxed" examples